 CHT's Ghost & Goblin 5K and Kid's Fun Run, Sherwood Island State Park, Westport CT: Put on your costume on Saturday,October 25th and take part in this USATF certified 5K on a flat and fast loop through Sherwood Island State Park.
 The kids fun run features a 100m dash and a 1/4 mile run with awards for all participants.
 T-shirts for all pre-registered entrants.
 Before October 12th, it's $20 for the 5K and $15 for the Fun Run, after 10/12 entry fees go up to $25 for the 5K and $20 for the fun run.

-Fright Night at Ambler Farm, Wilton CT: Drop off the kids, grades 3-5, for haunted activities and frightful stories.
+Fright Night at Ambler Farm, Wilton CT: This drop off activity for kids in grades 3-5 includes haunted activities and frightful stories.
 Creepy sights, mysterious sounds and a Ghost Dog who frequents the farm.
 Top it off with a moonlit hayride.
-Friday, October 17th and Saturday, October 18th from 6:00-8:00pm.
 Advance registration required.
-Check website for rates.

 There’s nothing quite like the cuteness of a town Halloween parade!
 Here are a few that are coming up in Fairfield County:

-Danbury Halloween on the Green, Saturday, November 1 at CityCenter.
+Danbury Halloween on the Green, Saturday, October 31 at CityCenter.
 Party on the green from 2:00-4:00pm, costume parade 3:30.
-They'll have a costume contest, games, food, a DJ and goody bags for the first 600 children.
+They'll have a costume contest, games, food, and more.

-Darien Halloween Parade, October 31st.
-Meet at the Darien Fire Station at 10:00am to participate in this annual parade for toddlers and pre-school aged children.
+Darien Halloween Parade, October 30th.
+Meet at the Darien Fire Station (opposite Post Corner Pizza) at 10:00am to participate in this annual parade for toddlers and pre-school aged children.
 Costumed kids trick or treat with local merchants on their way to Tilley Pond for snacks and a special magic show with The Amazing Andy. $5/child.